modal-labs/open-batch-transcription/README.md

 ## Models

+Any [NeMo ASR](https://github.com/NVIDIA/NeMo/tree/main/nemo/collections/asr) model should work.
+Though it may be necessary to handle model specific kwargs to `transcribe`.

+We've tested the following models:
-- **Parakeet TDT 0.6B** (default): Hyperfast, English only transcription
+- **[nvidia/parakeet-tdt-0.6b-v2](https://huggingface.co/nvidia/parakeet-tdt-0.6b-v2)** (default): Hyperfast, English only transcription
-- **Canary models**: Just regular fast multilingual transcription
+- **[nvidia/canary-1b-flash](https://huggingface.co/nvidia/canary-1b-flash)**: Just regular fast multilingual transcription

+### Model weight caching
-The first run for each model will incur a small latency cost to download the model to cache.
-Subsequent runs will load the model from the Modal Volume `transcription-models`.
+The first run for each model will incur a small latency cost to download the weights to cache.
+Subsequent runs will load the weights from the Modal Volume: `transcription-models`.

 ## Usage

 ### Download ESB Test Datasets

-First stage the data (one-time setup) on the Modal Volume `transcription-datasets`:
+First stage the data (one-time setup) on the Modal Volume: `transcription-datasets`:

 ```bash
 modal run -m run::stage_data